kamek-pf/little-flash/README.md

 - Create a tmp directory
 - Clone this into tmp
 - Copy the ".git" and ".gitignore" files into the directory created by your IDE
-- cd to that directory and "git pull"
+- cd to that directory and "git stash"

 **Also, OP is a faggot**